Social Media and Students: The Basics

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-This article provides an overview of social media as it relates to students and school policies.
-Also including in this section is a discussion of cyberbullying, sexting, and information for consulting with an education law attorney.
+This article provides an overview of social media related to students and school policies.
 Check out FindLaw's Student Codes of Conduct and Bullying and the Law sections for related articles.

 What Is Social Media?

-According to a 2015 survey, of 2,290 U.S. parents, over half of 6-year-old children have cell phones.
-The most common reason given for buying cell phones for young children was to allow parents to stay in contact at any time.
-Interestingly, 20 percent of parents provided cell phones so that their children could "keep up with friends at school."
+High school and middle school students now routinely have their own cellphones.
+According to a 2019 survey, over half of the children in the U.S. owned smartphones by age 11.
+The most common reason for giving cellphones to young children was to allow parents to stay in contact.
+Another 20% of parents provided cellphones so their children could "keep up with friends."

 Cyberbullying and Sexting

-Bullying was a source of angst and frustration for students long before the Internet and social media age.
-Some of us may remember threats and taunting from schoolmates during recess or lunch time.
-However, cyberbullying is arguably more harmful due to the pervasive reach of the Internet.
-In the past, students found refuge from bullying when they went home; but today, cyberbullies can use the Internet to torment victims even after school hours.
-Meanwhile, an embarrassing social media post can be shared with the entire school at the click of a mouse.
+Bullying was an issue for students long before the internet and the social media age.
+Former students may remember threats and taunting from schoolmates.
+Cyberbullying is arguably more harmful due to the internet's pervasive reach.
+In the past, students found refuge from peers' bullying when they went home.
+But today, cyberbullies can use the internet to torment victims, both during and after school hours.
+Meanwhile, an embarrassing social media post can be shared with the entire school with one click.

 Examples of Social Media Policies in Schools

-If you have questions about your school district's or state's social media policies and rules, an attorney can help.
-He or she can also help you to ensure that your child uses social media in a positive and beneficial manner.
-You can consult with an attorney who specializes in education law through FindLaw.
+If you have questions about your school's, district's, or state's social media policies and rules, a lawyer can help.
+You can consult with an attorney who specializes in education law to find out more about your and your child's rights and how to protect them.

 Next Steps